FAQ

 Is there any country that has more conspiracy theories than others

 That’s probably a question best asked of a sociologist, or an anthropologist.
 The US is often taken to be the ‘homeland’ of conspiracy theories, because the US has so many of them, and many of them are about plots by either elements of the Left or Right trying to secretly take control of the Federal Government.
 Yet that idea – that the US is the homeland of conspiracy theories – might just be because the US is both a superpower, and also an exporter (if you will) of a lot of its culture (by way of books, TV, films, and the like).
 Those of us outside the US know more about US culture and history than the average American knows about, say, the history of New Zealand.
-We know about your conspiracy theories because we know a fair bit about your culture.
+We know about US conspiracy theories because we know a fair bit about your culture.
 That might make the US look like its swamped with conspiracy theories, but that might just be because its easier to find out about US conspiracy theories than it is, say, the conspiracy theories of Latvia.